 Who produces images speaks volumes about the ways in which those may end up being interpreted.
 The power bestowed on photographs takes on different meanings depending on whether they are branded as official record, historical evidence or art.
 Our library selection for this month, The disciplinary frame: Photographic truths and the capture of meaning by John Tagg, explores the notions of truth and authenticity.

 The quest for representation in many parts of our world is synonymous with survival, as communities struggle to challenge daily violence and the act of shunning.
-Our community highlight is Sigil, a collective authorship that takes on the gaping absences in discourse, design, and landscapes through representational and site-specific interventions titled monuments of the everyday.
+We chose as work of a practitioner, Sigil, a collective authorship that takes on the gaping absences in discourse, design, and landscapes through representational and site-specific interventions titled monuments of the everyday.

 Activating our collections takes on different shapes.
 In the latest contribution to our Lab page, titled The Eclipse of the (Fe)Male Sun, short texts are accompanied by different photographs to illustrate how pre-modern Arabic, Islamic, and Persian image culture reflect non-binary gender expressions and homosocial relations as part of everyday life.
 To mark the tenth anniversary of the official opening of Casa Árabe’s permanent headquarters in Cordoba, a group exhibition with works by more than 60 artists was featured, to acquaint the public with the shared history between Spain and the Arab region.
 The show included reproductions of photographs by Marie El Khazen from the Mohsen Yammine collection, housed at the Arab Image Foundation.
 A different selection from her photographs was also projected at the NO’PHOTO Biennale of Photography in Geneva, facilitated and featured by La Couleur des jours, Geneva’s quarterly arts and culture journal.